Yuvraj06Jain/LogSentinal/README.md

 ## Notes:
 1. Summary Reports will be created in the folder SummaryReports.
 2. Databases will be present in the Databases folder present in Backend Directory.
+3. 3.
+Currently the threshold values are less for Development only.
+Also the flushing of new data happens every 1 min...